 What Is Real Estate Commission?

-It is a percentage of your home’s sale price that you pay your agent.
+It is a percentage of your home’s sale price that you pay as Realtor fees.
 The average real estate commission rates can reach 6%, but they’re open to negotiation.

-The listing agent and the buyer’s agent equally split these real estate agent fees in California between themselves.
+The listing agent and the buyer’s agent equally split the real estate agent’s fee in California.
 That is, you pay a 3% commission to each of them.

-What’s the Average Real Estate Commission in CA?
+What’s the Average Real Estate Commission in California?

 - Property type